bal2ag/kadabra/docs/usingwithinfluxdb.rst

 `InfluxDB <https://www.influxdata.com/time-series-platform/influxdb/>`_ is a great open-source time-series database that works very well for storing metrics.
 It is scalable, simple to use, and has an active developer community.
-Plus, open-source dashboarding software such as `Graphana
+Plus, open-source dashboarding software such as `Grafana
 <http://grafana.org/>`_ includes plugins for InfluxDB, making it very easy to
 create dashboards from your Kadabra metrics.